 We now briefly examine the relation between relative entropy and the ability of the model to reproduce observations.
 Figure 4 shows the ensemble mean, standard deviation and observed anomaly for the five years with highest relative entropy and the five years with lowest relative entropy.
 Years with high relative entropy show large shifts in the ensemble mean, while years with small relative entropy show small shifts in the ensemble mean and some expansion of the ensemble spread relative to the model climatology.
-Model performance in many of the years deviation of the ensemble mean.
+Model performance in many of the years with small relative entropy was "good" in the sense that the observations were within a standard deviation of the ensemble mean.
 However, in those years the utility was small because the ensemble distribution was little different from climatology.
 Those years also contribute little to the observed correlation r{obs} .
 Consider the terms that appear in the expression for observed correlation r{obs} [Tang et al., 2004]

-$$r{\rm obs} = \frac{1}{\sigma_o \sigma{\rm mean}} \sum_i O_i \mu_i \,, \tag{4}$$ where O_i and μ_i are the observations and ensemble mean respectively at time-step i, and σ_o and σ{mean} are their standard deviations.
-The time-correlation of the terms in (4) with R is high (0.87, 0.8 and 0.85 for for Florida, the Nordeste and Kenya, respectively) indicating that relative entropy is large (small) in those years that contribute most (least) to the observed correlation.
+$$r{\rm obs} = \frac{1}{\sigma_o \sigma{\rm mean}} \sum_i O_i \mu_i \,, \tag{3}$$ where O_i and μ_i are the observations and ensemble mean respectively at time-step i, and σ_o and σ{mean} are their standard deviations.
+The time-correlation of the terms in (3) with R is high (0.94, 0.87 and 0.89 for for Florida, the Nordeste and Kenya, respectively) indicating that relative entropy is large (small) in those years that contribute most (least) to the observed correlation.